-We define commission sales as sales where all or almost all of the person's income is derived from commissions.
-In other words, if they do not sell, they do not survive.
-Some may call them 'hunters' or other similar terms but the commission salesperson is one who must sell to live.
-Typically, commission salepeople have certain characteristics that make them successful.
-They would be described most often as self managing; competitive; motivated by money; independent.
-Many commission sales roles have short sales cycles.
+We define New Business or Competitive Sales as sales where all or a large part of the person's income is derived from commissions.
+In other words, if they do not sell and reach their targets, they do not achieve their full earnings potential.
+These are salespeople who have a large degree of their reward package tied to achieving a set number.
+Typically, the "hunter" salespeople have certain characteristics that make them successful.
+They would be described most often as self-managing; very competitive; motivated by money; independent.
+These roles can be found across most industry sectors.